Jug band: Festivals and competitions

 The annual Battle of the Jug Bands in Minneapolis, Minnesota, has been held since 1980.
 Over 30 jugbands compete for the "Coveted Hollywood Waffle Iron" trophy, including the Jook Savages, a jugband that predates Kweskin's band and is still together.
 The competition is held the Sunday after the Super Bowl.
 The popularity of the event is such that even though it runs all day, there isn't time for all the bands to compete.
 In recent years a second competition, the Pancake League, has been added, taking place the day before.

 The National Jug Band Jubilee was launched in Louisville, Kentucky, the probable birthplace of jug band music, in October 2004.

 In California, an annual San Francisco Jug Band Festival has been held in San Francisco, California almost every August since 2006 and there is a JugFest gathering of jug bands each August in Sutter Creek, California since around 1998.
 Both of these free, outdoor, festivals feature a wide variety of jug bands in an all-day format that gives each band plenty of time to stretch out and play a full set.
 The 1st Annual West Coast Jug Band Jubilee took place in August 2010 in Berkeley, California.

 The Chicago Battle of the Jug Bands has taken place each fall since 2007.
 Contestants compete for "Stuffy," a gilded sausage-stuffer.
 The Chicago battle was initiated by Arlo Leach, then a teacher at Chicago's Old Town School of Folk Music.
 Two years later, when he moved to Portland, Oregon, organizing the battle fell to Skip Landt, another Old Town School teacher.
 The Chicago competition, which takes place on a single evening, is judged by the audience, who "vote" for the winner on a replica of an official Chicago election ballot.

 Contemporary bands

 The 1990s and 2000s saw another generation of jug band revival, which might be termed postmodern jug band movement.
 These bands range from traditionalists (covering 1920s and 1930s jazz and blues) to modernists (creating new music from jug band instrumentation and aesthetics).

-Scenes of this nature have developed in New York City (centering on the Lower East Side and Red Hook, Brooklyn), Minneapolis, Chicago, Southern California (primarily the Los Angeles area), in the San Francisco Bay area, and in the Pacific Northwest.
+Scenes of this nature have developed in New York City (centering on the Lower East Side and Red Hook, Brooklyn), Minneapolis, Chicago, Southern California (primarily the Los Angeles area), in the San Francisco Bay area, the Pacific Northwest, and Taipei, Taiwan.

+The Muddy Basin Ramblers, based in Taiwan, have composed over forty contemporary jug band songs across five albums since 2002.
+Three of their albums were nominated for the Grammy Awards for their unique and creative design.

-The National Jug Band Jubilee in mid-September brings contemporary jug bands from as far as New England and the Northwest to Louisville, KY.
+The National Jug Band Jubilee in mid-September brings contemporary jug bands from as far as New England and the Northwest to Louisville, Kentucky.